The Function of the Second Postulate in Special Relativity: Finding from the Velocity Addition Formula

+This gives the invariant velocity $k^{-1/2}$ in terms of the velocity $u_A$ of the unit runner of the frame A. This value is expressed entirely through dimensionless frame-invariant ratios, for which we need neither clocks nor rulers.

+It seems that we have succeeded, then, but for one difficulty, which, as we shall see, recurs over and over again in all the attempts to measure $k$.
+The measurement requires ``\textit{a mechanism of propulsion that couples each hare [unit runner] to its track in the same way for the right-left and left-right parts of its race}'' \citep[p.
+124]{mermin}.

-And now we encounter the problem that we shall meet again and again.
-How can we be assured that the two clocks move identically?
-Note that we do not care how they move, but we do require that their motion should be the same.
-At first sight, this might seem easy.
-Build two identical motors and rails.
-To make sure that they are identical, run two clocks along the two rails when the motors work in the same direction instead of in opposite directions.
-If the moving systems are identical, the two clocks will be in identical positions at every instant.
-We do not need to know what that time is, so we do not need clocks for this verification.
-It is enough that whenever one clock passes a given point in space, the second passes that point at the same time.
-Once this is determined, rotate the rails and motors of one clock by $180^0$ and use that to move the second clock to its required position after it has been synchronized with the first.
+But how can we be assured that the runners move identically on the left-right and right-left parts of their track?
+At first sight, this seems easy: build two identical motors and rails.
+To make sure that they are identical, run the two runners in the same direction and confirm that they are in identical positions at every instant (we can assess this visually without the need for clocks).
+Then we rotate the rails and motors of one runner by $180^0$ and use that for the second leg of the runner's journey.

-But how do we know that the rotation hasn't influenced the rate at which the motors transport the clock?
-A clock, for example, is also a mechanical device of some sort and we know that rotating a clock will destroy its synchronization with an unrotated clock.
-Therefore, rotating a mechanical device, in this case a clock, can influence its working.
-How can we be sure that something of the sort does not happen to the motor?
-Barring a complete description of every detail and structure of the transportation system, and an equally complete understanding of every physical effect involved, we cannot be certain of this.